bexelbie/bexelbie.github.io/_posts/2016-08-18-czech-national-wine-cellar.md

 {:.caption}

 When I first started drinking wine, I fell in love with Rieslings.
-I have since expanded my tastes some, though I do tend to drink more beer.
+I have since expanded my tastes, however, these days I tend to drink more beer than wine.
 Most of the wines at the beginning of the cellar are Rieslings.
-I did not make a point of drinking each of them. s it seemed to early to commit to that in this experience.
+I did not make a point of drinking each of them.
+As it seemed to early to commit to that at the beginning of the tasting.

 Once I got started I thought, this isn't too bad, I'll taste a little from each bottle.
 By about wine 5 that fell apart.
 Around wine 15 I realized I had no idea what I was doing and that I hadn't even found the reds yet.
-Finally, somewhere around 45 minutes in, I decided to try and find and compare wines with the same grape and different levels of barikové (Czech for 'barrique' which is apparently French for 'oakiness').
+Finally, somewhere around 45 minutes in, I decided to try to find and compare wines with the same grape and different levels of barikové (Czech for 'barrique' which is apparently French for 'oakiness').
 I did this because I realized I needed a mission or things were going